bitcoin-cored/bitcoin-cored/doc/build-osx.md

 Running
 -------

-Bitcoin ABC is now available at `./src/bitcoind`
+Bitcoin Clashic ABCD is now available at `./src/bitcoind`

 Before running, it's recommended you create an RPC configuration file.